EMERGE

 The second approach focuses on the voice of the customer, where you look to move into a new market, create a new feature, or acquire feedback from your target customer to increase and put emphasis on the value exchange with your product/business.

-If you want to truly move the needle in lowering customer acquisition costs, the only pathway that leads to predictive results is engaging prospective and existing customers, experimentation, testing, and optimization.
+If you want to truly move the needle in lowering customer acquisition cost, the only pathway that leads to predictive results is engaging prospective and existing customers, experimentation, testing, and optimization.
 In addition to A/B testing, this includes first impression analysis, usability testing, and competitor comparison analysis to name a few.
 This mindset is prevalent in most high-performance product teams around the world today.

-Take the next step!
+Take the next steps!